graysoncroom/daily-health-check/README.md

  All you have to do is follow the rules stated above for the authentication_codes.txt file using the codes given to you.

  Note that you must obtain these codes manually and put them in that file to be used by the script.

+ ## Issues/Bugs

+ For whatever reason, the last authentication code is never able to be used.
+I need to figure out why at some point.